typesettin/periodicjs.ext.oauth2server/README.md

  * password
  * entitytype (optional if using a different user account model)

-You'll then recieve a JWT access_token to make API requests w
+You'll then recieve a JWT access_token to make API requests with in either the request body or `x-access-token` header

 ### Step 4: Make authenticated Requests